Nevernight (The Nevernight Chronicles #1) by Jay Kristoff (2016)

-Nevernight was a solid read for sure but even so it didn’t quite capture my heart.
+Nevernight was a solid read for sure and it was written absolutely beautifully, but even so it didn’t quite capture my heart.

 You meet all sorts of interesting characters that hold blades to their friends’ throats as the plot twists and turns with a noticeable downhill momentum towards the initiation ceremony at the end.
 Kristoff placed all of this in a very fascinating world.
 His world building was quite intricate actually.
 While you only see snippets of geography in the actual plot line, Kristoff includes a plethora of footnotes throughout the book which you can take or leave.
 Leave them and the story is read unhindered, take them and you discover witty commentary from the narrator as well as layers upon layers of detail and information about every unfamiliar (unfamiliar because this is fantasy) aspect mentioned in the story.
 I didn’t always read the footnotes, sometimes I just skimmed them or decided I’d rather plunge onwards into the story rather than detour into a history lesson.
 But I did enjoy those witty comments indeed.

 That’s one thing I must say about this book, it is very well written.
+In fact, it’s written intricately and beautifully.
 I enjoyed the dual timeline writing style that switched back and forth between the present and key moments in Mia’s past that slowly revealed who she was and what she could become.

 Never flinch.
 Never fear.
 And never, ever forget.